mapbox/mapbox-gl-native/platform/darwin/docs/guides/Predicates and Expressions.md

    An input expression, then any number of argument pairs, followed by a default expression.
 Each argument pair consists of a constant value followed by an expression to produce as a result of matching that constant value.
+   An input value can be either a constant or aggregate expression.
 </dd>
 </dl>